 Here are a few other smart tips when planting your garden:

 Different plants need different amounts of light, and your USDA hardiness zone can affect light exposure.
 If, for example, you live in zone 5 but fall in love with a plant that prefers part shade in zone 6, you'll need to be especially careful of the light your plant will get in the winter.
 Living on the edge of its comfort zone can stress the plant, and getting too much direct winter sun when other plants have lost their shading foliage could prove too much.

 In this example, a zone 6 plant growing in the Midwest wouldn't get much sun in the winter.
 In Denver, however, which is in zone 5, the winter sun is often more intense.
 This means that in Denver, your plant will have to deal with a zone that is a bit colder and brighter than it prefers.
 Even if the cold isn't an issue, the light intensity could be.

 The temperature can also affect soil conditions.
 In some areas, the soil dries significantly at the end of the summer heat.
 Some plants that would ordinarily thrive in your hardiness zone may struggle if you live in a microclimate where the soil gets too dry.
 A dry fall can stress these plants just as they prepare for winter.

 Humidity is also a factor for some plants, as is the duration of any cold weather.
 Sometimes, a plant can tolerate a few hours of freezing but won't survive a few days of it.

-If you're not sure how all these factors will come together for you, talk to your local garden center or agricultural extension office.
-These valuable resources live, work and garden where you do and can help you pick plants that will work well in your area.
+If you're not sure how all these factors will come together for you, talk to your local garden center or cooperative extension service office.
+These valuable resources live, work, and garden where you do and can help you pick plants that will work well in your area.